-We determine the correct specification of predictive densities using several tests.
+We assess the correct specification of predictive densities using several tests.
 The tests we consider include tests of uniformity, serial correlation and identical distribution.
-Among the PIT-based tests of uniformity, we consider the histogram-based evaluation technique employed by Diebold et al. (1998) and Diebold, Tay, and Wallis (1999), as well as the Kolmogorov-Smirnov and Anderson-Darling tests.
-We also consider tests based on the inverse normal transformation of the PIT, including the Berkowitz (2001) and Doornik and Hansen (2008) tests.
-Regarding tests for independence, we consider the Ljung-Box test and a version of Berkowitz's (2001) test for the absence of serial correlation (in the PITs).
-Finally, regarding tests of identical distribution, we consider Andrews' (1993) test of stability applied to the PITs.
+Among the PIT-based tests of uniformity, we consider the histogram-based evaluation technique employed in Diebold, Gunther and Tay (1998) and Diebold, Tay and Wallis (1999), as well as Kolmogorov-Smirnov and Anderson-Darling tests.
+We also consider tests based on the inverse normal transformation of the PIT, which include the Berkowitz (2001) and Doornik and Hansen (2008) tests.
+Regarding tests for independence, we consider the Ljung-Box test and a version of Berkowitz's (2001) test for absence of serial correlation (in the PITs).1 Finally, regarding tests of identical distribution, we consider Andrews' (1993) test of stability applied to the PITs.

 Our main empirical findings can be summarized as follows.
-Overall, the performances of ADL models across the various tests depend crucially on the predictor included in the model.
-The most interesting result is that pooled predictive densities based on simple averaging as well as Bayesian Model Averaging (BMA) appear to be fairly well calibrated, particularly the simple model average for one-year-ahead output growth forecasts and the BMA for one-quarter-ahead inflation forecasts.
-Most of the other models that pool information at either the estimation or prediction stage report occasional failings in the correct specification of predictive densities, according to at least one of the tests we consider.
-Interestingly, the fact that a simple average of several parsimonious ADL models and the BMA has desirable properties in terms of forecasting is a point that has been emphasized many times in the literature in the context of point forecasts (see e.g. Stock & Watson, 2003; Timmermann, 2006; Wright, 2009).
-When testing the appropriateness of the normal distribution, we find that this also extends to density forecasts.
+Overall, the performance of ADL models across the various tests depends crucially on the predictor included in the model.
+The most interesting result is that pooled predictive densities based on simple averaging as well as Bayesian Model Averaging (BMA) appear to be fairly well calibrated - in particular, the simple model average for one-year-ahead output growth forecasts and the BMA for one-quarter-ahead inflation forecasts.
+Most of the other models that pool information either at the estimation or at the prediction stage report occasional failings in the correct specification of predictive densities, according to at least one of the tests we consider.
+Interestingly, the fact that a simple average of several parsimonious ADL models and the BMA have desirable properties in terms of forecasting is a point that has been emphasized many times in the literature in the context of point forecasts (see e.g. Stock and Watson, 2003, Timmermann, 2006 and Wright, 2009), which we find extends to density forecasts when testing the appropriateness of the normal distribution.

-In more detail, based on both the Kolmogorov-Smirnov and Anderson-Darling tests, we find more pervasive evidence against uniformity for the predictive densities of inflation relative to output growth, at both short and medium horizons.
+In more detail, based on the Kolmogorov-Smirnov and Anderson-Darling tests we find more pervasive evidence against uniformity for predictive densities of inflation relative to output growth, at both short and medium horizons.
 Similar results hold when assessing the proper calibration of predictive densities in terms of independence: there is more evidence of serial correlation in the PITs of inflation relative to output growth, particularly in the second moment of the PITs.
 However, there is more evidence of correlation in the PITs of one-quarter-ahead density forecasts than in one-year-ahead ones.
-The tests also find some evidence of instabilities in the density forecasts over time, especially at the one-year-ahead horizon; in general, such instabilities are more pronounced for output growth than for inflation, Berkowitz's (2001) test confirms the results of no serial correlation in the first moments of the PITs, yet rejects uniformity in a wide set of models of output growth and inflation, particularly at short horizons.
-However, the normality of the simple average model for output growth and the BMA for inflation is not rejected.
-This is a result that holds in general based on variety of tests except the Doornik and Hansen's (2008) test.
-Doornik and Hansen's (2008) test rejects the proper calibration of simple average densities based on non-zero higher (third and fourth) moments of the PITs at the one-quarter-ahead horizon for output growth; it also rejects for the BMA model at the one-year-ahead horizon for inflation.
+The tests also find some evidence of instabilities in the density forecasts over time, especially at the one-year-ahead horizon; in general, instabilities are more pronounced for output growth than for inflation.
+Berkowitz's (2001) test confirms the results of no serial correlation in the first moments of the PITs, yet rejects uniformity in a wide set of models of output growth and inflation, particularly at short horizons.
+However, the normality of the simple average model for output growth and the BMA for inflation is not rejected, with an exception.
+The exception is that Doornik and Hansen's (2008) test rejects the proper calibration of simple average densities based on non-zero higher (third and fourth) moments of the PITs at the one-quarter-ahead horizon for output growth; it also rejects for the BMA model at the one-year-ahead horizon for inflation.